 Instructions

 - Add the passata and chicken stock.
-To a heavy-bottomed pot, begin by pouring in the bottle of passata.
-To "clean" out the contents of the bottle, add the chicken stock to the bottle, put the cap back on and give the bottle a good shake.
-Then pour this mixture into the pot.1 bottle passata, 1 cup unsalted chicken stock
+Pour the passata into a heavy-bottomed pot.
+To clean out the bottle, add the chicken stock to the bottle, put the cap on, and shake.
+Then, pour the contents into the pot.

 - Add remaining ingredients.
-Next, add in the remaining ingredients (excluding the pine nuts and additional cream for garnish if using).
-Although the shallot is left whole, it will still impart a nice flavour to the soup without adding any chunks.
+Next, add in the remaining ingredients (excluding the pine nuts and additional cream for garnish, if used).
+Although the shallot is left whole, it will impart a nice flavor to the soup without adding any chunks.
 Cover the pot and simmer for 30 minutes, stirring occasionally.
-When done, remove the Parmigiano rind, shallot and basil leaves and discard.½ cup 35% cooking cream, 1 shallot, 1 sprig fresh basil, 1 teaspoon kosher salt, 1 tablespoon white sugar, 1 piece Parmigiano-Reggiano rind
+When done, remove the Parmigiano rind, shallot, and basil leaves and discard them.½ cup 35% cooking cream, 1 shallot, 1 sprig fresh basil, 1 teaspoon kosher salt, 1 tablespoon white sugar, 1 piece Parmigiano-Reggiano rind

-- While the soup simmers.
-Heat a small frying pan over medium heat.
-Add the pine nuts to the dry pan, moving them around and stirring often until the pine nuts are golden brown.
+- Roast pine nuts.
+While the soup simmers, heat a small frying pan over medium heat.
+Add the pine nuts to the dry pan, moving them around and stirring often until they are golden brown.
 This should take approximately 10 minutes.
-Pine nuts can go from a beautiful golden brown to scorched very quickly once they start to roast, so stay close by!¼ cup toasted pine nuts
+Once they start to roast, pine nuts can go from a beautiful golden brown to scorched very quickly, so stay close by!¼ cup toasted pine nuts

 - Serve.
-Sprinkle with toasted pine nuts and drizzle with cream.
-Enjoy 🙂
+Sprinkle with toasted pine nuts, drizzle with cream, and serve.

 Beth Donaldson says